Machiavelli in popular culture: Modern culture

-20th-century Italian-American mobsters often cite quotes from The Prince.
-John Gotti and Roy DeMeo would regularly quote The Prince and they considered it to be a guidebook for their Mafia lifestyle.
+Some 20th-century Italian-American mobsters were said to have cited quotes from The Prince.
+John Gotti and Roy DeMeo would regularly quote selective phrases from The Prince.

 Video games

 Machiavelli appears in the popular historical video games Assassin's Creed II (2009) and Assassin's Creed: Brotherhood (2010), in which he is portrayed as a member of the secret society of Assassins.
 He is voiced by Shawn Baichoo.
 Shortly after recovering the Apple of Eden from Rodrigo, Ezio meets with Mario, Leonardo, and Machiavelli to discuss what to do in order to protect the artifact, ultimately deciding to send it to Caterina Sforza in Forlì.
 However, when Ezio and Machiavelli arrive in the city, they find it under siege by an army of mercenaries led by Checco and Ludovico Orsi, who have been hired by Rodrigo to obtain a map made by Caterina's late husband showing the locations of Altaïr's Codex pages, which in turn lead to the Vault.
 In the second game, Ezio convinces Machiavelli that he can lead The Order of Assassins, recruiting people for the Brotherhood and restoring it to its former strength.

 Merchant Prince is video game developed by HDI and released in 1994 by QQP; it was then released as the Machiavelli: The Prince in 1995 by MicroProse.
 It is the first game of the Merchant Prince video game series.
 A sequel, Merchant Prince II, was released in 2001.

 He appears in Sid Meier's Civilization VII as a playable leader.